shailysisodiya/privacy-policy/README.md

 # privacy-policy
+Privacy Policy
-Privacy Policy Your privacy is important to us.
-This Privacy Policy explains how we handle information when you use our mobile application (“the App”), which allows users to upload images and virtually try different outfits.
-We do not store, save, retain, share any uploaded images or generated images on our servers once the processing is completed
+Your privacy is important to us.
+This Privacy Policy explains how we handle information when you use our mobile application “Dressing Room”, which allows users to upload images and virtually try different outfits.
+Information We Collect
+We are committed to minimizing data collection.
+When you upload an image to use the outfit transformation feature, the image is processed temporarily only for generating the requested result.
+We do not store, save, retain, or share any uploaded images or generated images on our servers once the processing is completed.
+We do not collect personally identifiable information such as name, email address, phone number, or location unless explicitly required for a specific feature and clearly communicated to you.
+Image Processing and Security
+All image processing is performed in a secure environment.
+Uploaded images are used solely for the purpose of providing the outfit transformation service and are automatically deleted immediately after processing.
+We do not use uploaded images for training, marketing, analytics, or any secondary purpose.
+Data Sharing
+We do not sell, rent, or share user data or images with third parties, except where required to operate essential services (such as payment processing) or comply with legal obligations.
+Payment Information
+All payments are handled through secure third-party payment gateways.
+We do not store or process your card or banking details on our servers.
+Payment processing is conducted in compliance with PCI DSS (Payment Card Industry Data Security Standard) to ensure the highest level of security for financial transactions.

+Children’s Privacy
+The App is not intended for use by children under the age of 13.
+We do not knowingly collect any data from children.
+Changes to This Policy
+We may update this Privacy Policy from time to time.
+Any changes will be reflected within the App, and continued use signifies acceptance of the updated policy.
+Contact Us
+If you have any questions or concerns about this Privacy Policy, please contact us through the App’s support section.